Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 100 Units: NDC 0023-9232-01

-The top and bottom flaps of the Botox Cosmetic cartons have a tamper-evident seal that contains a translucent silver Allergan logo.
-Vials of Botox Cosmetic have a holographic film on the vial label that contains the name “Allergan” within horizontal lines of rainbow color.
-In order to see the hologram, rotate the vial back and forth between your fingers under a desk lamp or fluorescent light source.
-(Note: the holographic film on the label is absent in the date/lot area.)
-Each Botox Cosmetic vial label and carton also contains the U.S. License number: 1145.
+The top and bottom flaps of the Botox Cosmetic cartons have a tamper-evident seal that contains a translucent silver Allergan logo, and the Botox Cosmetic vial labels have a holographic film that contains the name “Allergan” within rainbow-colored horizontal lines (rotate the vial back and forth between your fingers under a desk lamp or fluorescent light source to see the hologram).
+(Note: The holographic film on the label is absent in the date/lot area.)
+Each Botox Cosmetic vial label and carton labeling also contain the U.S. License number 1145 [see Dosage and Administration (2.1)].

 See FDA-approved patient labeling (Medication Guide)